jesselafica/shs/sites/packing-for-peanuts/readme.md

 3. New Condition: backflow/juncBox && shipmentArr > 1 = shipper + 14x14x14 (bacflow/juncbox and POLD box can fit in 14x14x14)
 4. Modal images of devices listed with clickable info button (favicon)
 5. Add timer(s) to recirc(s) in scripts
+6. Condition: LDS-3-200 + Junction Box = msg this will not fit!
 ####NEW INPUTS:
 1. Hidden Wire [CHECKBOX]
 2. WDC [CHECKBOX]